This post may contain affiliate links. Click here to see what that means.

 - The AIP menu is Paleo Approach Approved.
 Just because a recipe (or a company) claims something is AIP, doesn’t mean it is.
 Not everyone is educated on the protocol.
 Sarah Ballantyne (aka The Paleo Mom) worked with Paleo on the Go to be sure their AIP menu really is AIP.

 - They have a wide variety of choices.
 Their AIP-friendly menu has over 20 entrees, a variety of side dishes, and bone broth.
 They even sell sugar-free bacon!
 Update 2017: They continue to expand their AIP offerings and now have over 50 selections on their menu.
-They also asked me to choose some of my favorites in the The Phoenix Helix Variety Pack, which they’ve discounted by $20.

 I don’t want you to think that these meals are only helpful on vacations.
 It would be great to have a stash of these in the freezer for emergencies.
 We all know what it feels like to come home hungry after a long day with nothing ready to eat.
 If you’ve having an autoimmune flare, cooking might seem beyond you in that moment.
 Having meals like these on-hand lets you easily stay on your healing diet, even on tough days.
 And if you can afford it, Paleo on the Go even offers weekly meal plans.